s-fuerst/Vahana.jl/docs/src/predator.md

     else
         state
     end
-end
+end;
+nothing #hide
 ````

 The reproduction rule for predator and prey is almost the same, so we
 first define a function that can be used for both species.
+In this function we first
+check if the animal found something to eat.
+In this case on of the
+previous transition functions did create a edge of typ `Eat` with
+the animal as target, so we can use the `has_neighbor` function to check
+if this is the case.

+If the energy of the animal is above the threshold given as
+parameter, an offspring is added to the simulation via the
+`add_agent` call and the offspring is also moved it to the same
+position as its parent.

 ````@example predator
 function try_reproduce_imp(state, id, sim, C, posedge, viewedge, species_params)